PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

   What happens?

-2. In order to access the function we first need to make it available to the current session.
+2. In order to access the function we first need to make it available in the current session.
 In the console enter:

   ```R
   source("C:/Path/ToYourScript/BWorkshop.R")